About IMBA Canada

 IMBA brings mountain bikers together to celebrate our sport.
 Passion for riding fuels our advocacy and trailbuilding efforts.
 We do it all for one reason: the ride.
 Grab your bike and join us.

-Established in 2004, IMBA’s Canadian office seeks to develop the following for mountain biking in Canada: convenient access to appealing trails; trailbuilding expertise; a positive image; and political influence.
+Established in 2004, IMBA Canada was the first fully staffed international office of IMBA.
+Located in Kitchener, ON, IMBA Canada is directed by Subaru/IMBA Trail Care Crew veteran, Lora Woolner, and staffed by trail advocates across the country.
+Our staff seek to develop the following for mountain biking in Canada: convenient access to appealing trails; trailbuilding expertise; a positive image; and political influence.

 IMBA's worldwide network includes 35,000 individual members, 750 clubs, 600 retailer shops, and 160 corporate members.
 IMBA members live in all Canadian provinces and in 30 other countries.